Dr Kathrin Hamenstädt - Lecturer in Law, Brunel University London

 Originally introduced by the Court of Justice of the European Union, the presence of ‘certain cross-border interest’ is used to justify the application of EU principles to public procurement contracts that fall out the scope of EU law.
 Nonetheless, cross-border interest needs to be proven based on the criteria settled by the CJEU.
 This article presents, firstly, a definition of cross-border interest and its relevance; secondly, the latest trends on digital public procurement and e-administration.
 Finally, the paper will discuss whether, based on the criteria of the CJEU, the expansion of digitalisation will render the presence of cross-border interest automatic, thus increasing transparency and consequently changing forever how we apply EU law.

-The goal of this paper is to determine how the expansion of digitalisation and e-administration has caused – in conjunction with the definition of cross-border interest (or CBI) –The Court of Justice of the European Union (CJEU) has used both the term interest and element.
-For the purposes of this paper, cross-border interest and cross-border element are understood as equal and interchangeable.
-In order to ensure cohesion throughout this paper the term used is cross-border interest only, hereinafter abbreviated as ‘CBI’. a paradigm change in terms of how we apply European Union (EU) law in the context of public procurement.
+The goal of this paper is to determine how the expansion of digitalisation and e-administration has caused – in conjunction with the definition of cross-border interest (or CBI) –1 a paradigm change in terms of how we apply European Union (EU) law in the context of public procurement.

 Public procurement law covers the activity of public administrations and public bodies acquiring works, services, and goods from private companies.
 The total share of those contracts in the total EU economy represents 13.5% of the EU GDP.

-At EU level, the economic relevance of public contracts and the need to open them within the framework of the internal market was already the leading goal in the 1970s, when the first Directive on Public Procurement was drafted.Council Directive 71/305/EEC of 26 July 1971 concerning the co-ordination of procedures for the award of public works contracts [1971] OJ L 185/5, 5-14.
-Due to the analysis of different case law interpreting the consequent legislative instruments on public procurement, the term ‘Directive’ will be used indistinctly and should be understood as making reference to the correspondent applicable Directive ratione temporis.
-Provisions throughout the 1970 Directive on public work contracts were primarily focussed on regulating the procurement process and participatory conditions in order to abolish hindrances to intra-Community movement.
+At EU level, the economic relevance of public contracts and the need to open them within the framework of the internal market was already the leading goal in the 1970s, when the first Directive on Public Procurement was drafted.2 Provisions throughout the 1970 Directive on public work contracts were primarily focussed on regulating the procurement process and participatory conditions in order to abolish hindrances to intra-Community movement.

-With regards to the applicability of EU public procurement law, the starting point is the same as any other EU law field: purely national issues are excluded, as in principle the rules governing free movement should not apply to purely national situations.See Consolidated version of the Treaty on European Union [2016] OJ C202/15, arts 4 and 5.
-Thus, emphasis was made on the harmonization of procedures for contracts with economic significance – over a certain pecuniary threshold – as part of the process of developing the internal market.
+With regards to the applicability of EU public procurement law, the starting point is the same as any other EU law field: purely national issues are excluded, as in principle the rules governing free movement should not apply to purely national situations.3 Thus, emphasis was made on the harmonization of procedures for contracts with economic significance – over a certain pecuniary threshold – as part of the process of developing the internal market.
 The presence of a hard pecuniary threshold entails that a contract with value X (X being the threshold) will be of cross-border interest and therefore it will be advertised EU-wide, whereas a contract with value X-1€ will not.
 As a consequence, the existence of a pecuniary threshold to establish the dichotomy between national and EU issues creates a contradiction in terms of transparency: Despite its value, a contract may very well be of interest to an economic operator in another Member State if they have the capacity to perform it.
 But a contract will never be of EU interest if it is not advertised sufficiently.
 Thus, where do we draw the line?

-In the context of European public procurement law, those contracts that fall below the scope of the DirectivesThe term Directive is used here broadly, as all Directives on public procurement have include pecuniary thresholds as criteria to determine their material scope of application.
-Hereinafter and unless stated otherwise, the term Directive should be understood as referring – broadly – to any of the latest Directives included in the Public Procurement Package of 2014: Directive 2014/23/EU on concessions, Directive 2014/24/EU on public procurement, and Directive 2014/25/EU on the special sectors (also known as Utilities Directive). due to their pecuniary valueArticle 1(1): ‘This Directive establishes rules on the procedures for procurement by contracting authorities with respect to public contracts as well as design contest, whose value is estimated to be not less than the thresholds laid down in Article 4’.
-Directive 2014/24/EU of the European Parliament and of the Council of 26 February 2014 on public procurement and repealing Directive 2004/18/EC [2014] OJ L94/65, 65-242. may still be subject to European Law whenever there is a cross-border interest.
+In the context of European public procurement law, those contracts that fall below the scope of the Directives4 due to their pecuniary value5 may still be subject to European Law whenever there is a cross-border interest.
 Therefore, in order to apply the provisions pertaining free movement present in the EU Treaties, the existence of a cross-border interest needs to be proven.
-However, the definition of what constitutes cross-border interest is not clear, as the Court of Justice of the EU (CJEU)The term shall be considered as comprising both the European Court of Justice (ECJ) and the General Court (GC). has mostly focused on addressing elements that may serve as ex-postindicia.
+However, the definition of what constitutes cross-border interest is not clear, as the Court of Justice of the EU (CJEU)6 has mostly focused on addressing elements that may serve as ex-postindicia.

 The requirement of a cross-border interest entails two main problems.
 Firstly, there is no –apparent -consensus in the available case law on its definition, which creates an obvious legal uncertainty.
 Secondly, as the presence of cross-border interest brings up certain obligations for the contracting authority in terms of transparency, it is something that has to be addressed prior to the publication of the contract.

 In essence, the lack of an actual definition of what constitutes cross-border interest opens a door to circumvent transparency requirements: if a contract lacks cross-border interest and is not advertised sufficiently, it is less likely that potential foreign economic operators will tender, hence limiting the cross-border interest of the contract further.
-Moreover, the need for contracting authorities to determine what constitutes cross-border interest in spite of it being a clearly European concept goes against any harmonisation criteria, and is likely to constitute a hindrance to the internal market.See provisions on the freedom of services and Consolidated version of the Treaty on the Functioning of the European Union [2016] OJ C202/49 [TFEU], especially the provisions on the freedom of services under Title IV ch 3 and art 37.
-Under Article 37.1, ‘Member States shall adjust any State monopolies of a commercial character so as to ensure that no discrimination regarding the conditions under which foods are procured and marketed exists between nationals of Member States.
-The provisions in this Article shall apply to any body through which a Member State, in law or in fact, either directly or indirectly supervises, determines or appreciably influences imports or exports between Member States.
-These provisions shall likewise apply to monopolies delegated by the State to others’.
+Moreover, the need for contracting authorities to determine what constitutes cross-border interest in spite of it being a clearly European concept goes against any harmonisation criteria, and is likely to constitute a hindrance to the internal market.7

 This paper proposes one simple solution to the problems outlined above, based on the tools that have already been given by the European institutions: the digitalisation of the internal market and the case law of the Court.
 To that effect, this paper aims to show that de facto the CJEU has already given a clear definition of what constitutes cross-border interest; its combination with the current digitalisation process expands the presence of cross-border interest, rendering it almost automatic.